 Have you ever been walking around your house, minding your human business, when your dog lets out a huge, dramatic AF sigh?
 Seriously, these dogs are exasperating — as if they have to go to a job and pay bills and remember dentist appointments!

 But before you spend 20 minutes lecturing your dog on being grateful for their pampered lifestyle, keep in mind that dogs do, in fact, get stressed.
-Although they don’t often communicate this emotion through sighing (most of the time they are literally just breathingopens in a new tab), stress in dogs can manifest in pacing, panting, and whining.
+Although they don’t often communicate this emotion through sighing (most of the time they are literally just breathing), stress in dogs can manifest in pacing, panting, and whining.

 Longterm stress can also result in destructive or dangerous behaviors and affect both your pup’s and your own quality of life.
 Stress in dogs can be triggered by pain, separation anxiety, boredom, and more.
 Most importantly our dogs’ stress should be taken seriously — even if they are an unemployed mooch of a pooch.